Skip to main content

 If you don't feel in the mood to read you can just sit back, press play and watch the video instead.
 Some people just don't understand mental health and mental illness and it's OK to not understand.
 However it isn't OK to judge or discriminate those who are affected by mental ill health.
 It is easy to judge and discriminate based on ignorance, it is more difficult to understand which is why there is so much stigma.
 Those who have poor mental health need kindness and empathy not judgement and discrimination.
 We need to remember 1 in 1 has mental health.
 That's right, we all have mental health which we need to look after.
 Our level of mental health and wellbeing can vary over the years and with the ups and downs of life.
 Sometimes like our physical health it can become unwell.
 Poor mental health can effect absolutely anyone.
 1 in 4 people experience mental illness at some point in their lives.
 The World Health Organisation reports: 10% of children have a mental hea

-I have suffered with an anxiety disorder nearly all of my life, it started as a young child, I was so young when it started in fact that I can't remember life without it.
+A guide to understanding anxiety and panic attacks, symptoms and treatment, based on my experiences.
+If you don't feel in the mood to read you can just sit back, press play and watch the video instead.
+I have suffered with an anxiety disorder nearly all of my life, it started as a young child, in fact I was so young when it started that I can't remember life without it.
 Now then, when I start to talk about anxiety people who haven't suffered with an anxiety disorder do not always understand the severity of it, as occasional anxiety is a normal part of life which most of us have experienced.
 Everyone feels anxious now and then.
 Feeling anxious about challenging events and situations or feeling threatened is common and totally normal.
 I am not talking about occasional anxiety today, I am talking about high anxiety when the beast takes hold of you and pulls you down mentally and physically.
-Instead of just writing a generic blog post about anxiety and how to manage it, I have decided to include my personal experience as I really want to highlight how debilitating anxiety can be.
-Oh before I start writing about one of my experiences with anxiety I must add that if you are no s
+Instead of just writing a generic blog post about anxiety and how to manage it, I

 Men's Mental Health - A Silent Crisis

+There are links to helplines at the bottom of this post.
+If you don't feel in the mood to read you can just sit back, press play and watch the video instead.
 Mental health illness can affect men and woman alike.
 Men suffer from mental health problems at very similar rates to women, yet they are far less likely to seek professional help and they are also less likely to disclose a mental health problem to friends and family.
-Many men don’t feel comfortable discussing their emotions, there are many reason's for this: Society has told our men to not express sadness during childhood, boy's don't cry or being told to man up are common harmful phrases.
-This makes men believe that they aren't supposed to show their feelings, and so they don't.
+Many men don’t feel comfortable discussing their emotions, there are many reason's for this: Society has wrongly taught our boy's to not express sadness during childhood, boy's don't cry or being told to man up are common harmful phrases.
+This makes them believe that they aren't supposed to show their feelings, and so they grow up as men who don't express how they feel.
 Men are not taught how to express their emotions so don't know how to.
-Many people perceive that men are weak if they cry or admit to mental health distress, so they bottle their emotions up.
-A lot of men do not like talking about their mental health illness for fear of being stigmatised, judged, ridiculed or even rejected.
-There is a silent crisis in men’s mental healt
+Many people perceive that men are weak if they cry or admit to mental health distress,

 Living with mental illness can be a very lonely experience, mental illness can isolate us in so many ways.
 Stigma and self-stigma can isolate us as can the illness itself as sometimes we can prefer to be alone because we either don't want to bother someone or the want to socialise just isn't there.
 I have isolated myself many a time and have been socially isolated too.
 When I talk about loneliness it doesn't necessarily mean being on your own as some people can live happy and fulfilling lives without much socialisation, however many people will find this a very lonely experience.
 You can also be in a crowded room with friends or loved ones and still feel lonely.
 So what do I mean by feeling lonely?
 Loneliness is a subjective experience of isolation, it is a mentally painful experience where you do not feel connected to the people around you and your basic needs are not being met.
 You may feel unloved, not worthwhile, even if others don’t share these views.
 You may fe